kohies/int-arch-tutorials/lesson3-adapters.didact.md

 ## Mocking Third-Party Systems

 The third-party systems we are trying to communicate with are a human resource management system and a customer relationship management system.
-They could for expample be located on a company server or in a cloud somewhere off-premise.
+They could for example be located on a company server or in a cloud somewhere off-premise.
 Instead of using the real thing, here we will work with mock applications.
 In our case these are just two small apps that provide REST-APIs similar to the ones the real systems would provide.
 This would for example also be done for testing functionality on the developer's machine, when we don't want to mess up the real systems.
 The two mock systems are already running in the background.